huseinzol05/Reinforcement-Learning-Agents/README.md

 #### *All agents will be trained on RGB frames and feature values native from the game engine.*

 Every games will be developed on 2 algorithms:
-1. Deep Learning
+1. Deep Learning (Bellman equation)
-2. Deep Evolution Strategies
+2. Deep Evolution Strategies (Q-Learning bellman equation, reward based)

 Games that will be developed:
 1. Flappy bird